-Arrow's theorem is central in social choice theory.
-It is about voting systems aimed at aggregating n ($n \ge 3$) weak orders (rankings possibly with ties) in a collective weak order.
-Just as in section 19.2.2, each voter ranks all the candidates, possibly with ties.
+Arrow's theorem is central in Social Choice Theory.
+It is about voting systems aimed at aggregating $n \ (n \ge 3)$ weak orders (rankings possibly with ties) in a collective weak order.
+Just as in Section 2.2, each voter ranks all the candidates, possibly with ties.

-Formalization 19.1.
-A binary relation R on a set A is a subset of $A \times A$.
-We often write aRb instead of $(a,b) \in R$.
-A weak order on A is a complete (for all $a,b \in A$ we have aRb and/or bRa) and transitive (for all $a, b, c \in A$, aRb and bRc imply aRc) binary relation on A. Let WO(A) denote the set of all weak orders on the set A. The asymmetric part of R is the binary relation P defined by $aPb \Leftrightarrow [aRb$ and Not bRa].
-The symmetric part of R is the binary relation I defined by $aIb \Leftrightarrow [aRb$ and bRa].
+A binary relation R on a set A is a subset of $A \times A$ .
+We often write a R b instead of $(a, b) \in R$ .
+A weak order on A is a complete (for all $a, b \in A$ we have a R b and/or b R a) and transitive (for all $a, b, c \in A$ , a R b and b R c imply a R c) binary relation on A. Let $\mathcal{WO}(A)$ denote the set of all weak orders on the set A. The asymmetric part of R is the binary relation P defined by $a P b \Leftrightarrow [a R b \text{ and } Not[b R a]]$ .
+The symmetric part of R is the binary relation I defined by $a I b \Leftrightarrow [a R b \text{ and } b R a]$ .

 Let $N = \{1, 2, ..., n\}$ represent the set of voters and A the set of candidates.
-We assume that voter $i \in N$ expresses their preference by means of a weak order $R_i \in WO(A)$ on the set A. We write P_i (respectively, I_i) for the asymmetric (respectively, symmetric) part of R_i .
+We assume that voter $i \in N$ expresses his preferences by means of a weak order $R_i \in \mathcal{WO}(A)$ on the set A. We write $P_i$ (resp. $I_i$ ) for the asymmetric (resp. symmetric) part of $R_i$ .

-Arrow was interested in the aggregation methods satisfying the following conditions.
+Arrow was interested in the aggregation methods satisfying the following conditions :

-Universality Every configuration of rankings is admissible.
+Universality every configuration of rankings is admissible.

-Formalization 19.2.
-We want to find an aggregation function F yielding a result (a collective weak order) for every element (R_1, R_2, \ldots, R_n) of $WO(A)^n$.
+We want to find an aggregation function F yielding a result (a collective weak order) for every element $(R_1, R_2, \ldots, R_n)$ of $\mathcal{WO}(A)^n$ .

 This condition excludes any constraint on the set of admissible rankings.
-The examples of the previous section have shown that some problems are caused by some specific rankings or configurations of rankings.
-A possible way out would then consist of proposing a method that works only with 'simple' configurations.
+The examples of previous section have shown that some problems are caused by some specific rankings or configurations of rankings.
+A possible way out would then consist in proposing a method that works only with 'simple' configurations.
 Imposing restrictions on the admissible configurations is sometimes reasonable.
-For instance, one may sometimes assume that all voters and candidates are located on a right-left axis and that each voter ranks the candidates in order of increasing distance between themself and the candidates.
-The preferences of the voters are then single-peaked; [BLA 58] showed that a Condorcet winner then necessarily exists.
-However, such restrictions imply e.g. the absence of atypical voters.
-This cannot be excluded a priori.
+For instance, one may sometimes assume that all voters and candidates are located on a right-left axis and that each voter ranks the candidates in order of increasing distance between himself and the candidates.
+The preferences of the voters are then single-peaked and (Black, 1958) showed that a Condorcet winner then necessarily exists.
+But, such restrictions imply, for instance, the absence of atypical voters.
+Yet, this cannot be excluded a priori.
 With a non-universal aggregation method, some ballots would be impossible to analyze.
 Transitivity The outcome of the aggregation method must always be a complete ranking, possibly with ties.

-Formalization 19.3.
-The aggregation function takes its values in WO(A).
-When there is no ambiguity, we write $R = F(R_1, R_2, ..., R_n)$ and P (respectively, I) the asymmetric part (respectively, symmetric) of R.
+The aggregation function takes its values in $\mathcal{WO}(A)$ .
+When there is no ambiguity, we write $R = F(R_1, R_2, \ldots, R_n)$ and P (resp.
+I) the asymmetric part (resp. symmetric) of R.

-This condition imposes that the outcome is transitive irrespective of the preference of the voters.
-Whenever the society prefers a to b and b to c, it must therefore prefer a to c.
+This condition imposes that the outcome be transitive irrespective of the preference of the voters.
+So, whenever the society prefers a to b and b to c, it must prefer a to c.
 We have seen that the Condorcet method does not satisfy this condition.
 It is sufficient (but not necessary) to ensure that the method will, in all cases, designate one or several best candidates (those with the best positions in the ranking).
-We will later see that weakening this condition does not improve the situation formalized by Arrow's theorem.
+We will later see that weakening this condition does not much improve the situation formalized by Arrow's Theorem.